vstinner/notes/cpython.rst

 * Linux
 * Windows: Vista and newer for Python 3.6, XP and newer for Python 2.7
-* macOS: XXX min version?
+* macOS: Tiger (macOS 10.4, 2004) is the minimum version.
+There is a x86 Tiger buildbot.
 * FreeBSD

 Tested by Travis CI and buildbots.